Stedi/public-roadmap/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: File a bug
+name: Bug report
 about: File a bug to help the product improve
-title: "[BUG]"
+title: "[Bug]"
-labels: bug
+labels: bug, triage
-assignees: ''
+assignees: 'stedi-engineering'

 ---